Funding & Support

 Machine Learning Molecular Dynamics

 We develop machine‑learning molecular dynamics (ML‑MD) simulations that enables near‑DFT accuracy with near-MD speed of reactive atomistic simulation.
-By training neural network force fields on high‑quality ab initio datasets, we overcome the limitations of classical MD and accelerate the design of next‑generation avanced devices, including batteries, fuel cells, brain-inspired computing, and molecular separations.
+By training neural network force fields on high‑quality ab initio datasets, we aim to faciliate the computational design of next‑generation avanced devices, including brain-inspired ionic computing, molecular separations, bioinspired sensing, and energy generation/storage.

 ML-MD Simulation for Energy Applications